nivekcode/frontend-heroes/exercise-npm-scripts-watch/README.md

    npm i -D typescript
    ```

-    > Remember, `Typescript` code can NOT be executed by the browser, but it is important for developer productivity and experience.
+    > Remember, `Typescript` code can NOT be executed by the browser, but it is important for developer productivity, development experience and quality.

     Because of that, we have to compile it back to `JavaScript` which is used by the browser runtime.
     This means TypeScript is also a dev dependency.